-For many people, Christmas dinner will be a little different this year.
-If you're planning a smaller festive feast, why not throw out the rule book and cook something totally unexpected?
+If you’re planning a festive feast this year, why not throw out the rule book and cook something totally unexpected?
 A vegetarian centrepiece from Yotam Ottolenghi will not only help you cut down on your meat consumption and minimize food waste, it will also guarantee an exciting, flavour-packed, and deliciously different meal.
 And who knows?
 It may even be the beginning of a new annual tradition.
 Read on for our selection of three Christmas dinner-worthy Ottolenghi recipes, chosen from his most recent book Ottolenghi FLAVOUR.

 From the book